 What is nothing?

 So let’s back up a little bit because a lot of our dialogues these days sort of preconceive the notion of “nothing” as being bad.
 If you did “nothing” all day then you’re likely to feel bad about yourself.
-Or at least, that’s a lot of what people on OK Cupid seem to say anyhow.

 But what does “nothing” mean?